abe-winter/abe-winter.github.io/_posts/2021-09-19-wearable-police.md

 ## Guided by voices

-Philomela is a mythological victim of assault whose attacker cut her tongue out.
-To report the crime, she spun a tapestry and mailed it to her sister the queen.
-Eventually she became a nightingale.
-(Everyone in the story ends as some kind of bird).

 When the pea whistle was invented in 1883, the first client was Scotland Yard.
 Unlike victims, when law enforcement speaks about crime it's with a very loud voice.
 They decide which reports are credible, what bubbles up to databases, how information is summarized.